bbatsov/projectile/README.md

 * run make in a project with a single key chord
 * check for dirty repositories
 * toggle read-only mode for the entire project
+* support for multiple minibuffer completion/selection libraries (e.g. `ido`, `ivy` and `helm`)

-Here's a glimpse of Projectile in action:
+Here's a glimpse of Projectile in action (using `ivy`):

 ![Projectile Screenshot](doc/screenshots/projectile-demo.gif)

+In this short demo you can see:

+* finding files in a project
+* switching between implementation and test
+* switching between projects

 You can support my work on Projectile via [PayPal](https://www.paypal.me/bbatsov),